 Put your pairs together (make sure the matching ends are together) and sew the last two seams.
 Leave a couple of inches of the last seam open for stuffing.

 It will be easiest to sew your egg together if you let it collapse into a deflated football kind of shape.

 Stuff your egg and finish sewing up the opening.

 You can totally make this!

 Looking for more Easter craft ideas?
-Be sure to check out this post for all kinds of Easter crafts – sewing, quilting and embroidery. 🙂
+Click here for all kinds of Easter crafts – sewing, quilting, crochet and embroidery. 🙂

 If you like this free pattern, sign up for the Shiny Happy News!
 Subscribers get a weekly newsletter full of sewing tips and tricks, free patterns, special discounts, and other things to make you smile. 🙂